Production Programming for Linux

 TFTP/NFS for automated flashing over Ethernet

 An important article to read beforehand is How to Setup Networking for Embedded Linux Application Development.
-It explains the general concept, as well as sets up the TFTP/NFS server on your host computer to serve the client (module).
+It explains setting up the TFTP/NFS server on your host computer to serve the client (module).

 Then, on the production environment, the Flashing Linux Over Ethernet article provides information on how to flash images from a TFTP server running on your local machine.